silver-wolf2/Audits/README.md

-# 🔍 VPanev - Smart Contract Security Audits
+# 🔍 Silver Wolf - Smart Contract Security Audits

 Welcome to my repository of **smart contract security audits** from past **contests and protocols**.
 As a **smart contract security auditor**, my focus is on identifying vulnerabilities, ensuring protocol safety, and contributing to the overall security of the blockchain ecosystem.